-The work here also stems from my long-time fascination with letters.
-These building blocks of written communication hold power as symbols that are at once representational and abstract.
-What are the secret lives of letters, and how can those lives be revealed?
-From an early age we learn to write letterforms in our own hand and recognize mechanically produced typeforms as the same symbols.
+The work here stems from my long-time fascination with letters.
+Letters are the building blocks of written communication, and letterforms are symbols that are at once representational and abstract.
+From an early age we learn to write letterforms in our own hand and also recognize mechanically produced typeforms as the same symbols.
 When the keyboard replaces the pen as the writer’s primary tool, we lose the manual connection to the continuous handwritten mark in favor of the efficiency of digital reproduction.
 I’m interested in the relationship between the handwritten and the machine-made.